larsmaxfield/jsonschema-fill-default/README.md

 # jsonschema-fill-default

-Fill a JSON instance in Python with the missing defaults from its [JSON Schema](https://json-schema.org/)-valid schema.
+Fill a JSON instance in Python with the missing defaults from its [JSON Schema](https://json-schema.org/) [Draft 2020-12](https://json-schema.org/draft/2020-12)-valid schema.

 ```python
 from jsonschema_fill_default import fill_default